 Following law school Tara worked as an associate in Mayer Brown’s Chicago office, where she represented clients in a variety of litigation matters, including a significant commitment to pro bono representation.
 She left Mayer Brown in 2006 to clerk for Judge Elaine Bucklo of the United States District Court for the Northern District of Illinois.
 After completing her clerkship, she joined Loevy & Loevy in 2007.
-She has been admitted to practice by the Illinois Supreme Court, the Northern and Southern Districts of Illinois, the Northern District of Ohio, and the Seventh Circuit Court of Appeals.
+She has been admitted to practice in numerous federal district courts and circuit courts of appeals across the United States, including the Trial Bar of the Northern District of Illinois.

-In addition to her work with the firm, Tara is also a Clinical Lecturer in Law at the University of Chicago Law School, where she spends a significant amount of her practice co-teaching the Exoneration Project, a clinic on wrongful convictions in the Arthur Kane Center for Legal Education, as well as other trial litigation courses.
-Through the Exoneration Project Tara has represented several clients who have been exonerated and freed from prison for crimes they did not commit.
+In addition to her work with the firm, Tara spends a significant amount of her practice working with the Exoneration Project.
+She spent a decade co-teaching the Exoneration Project clinic at the University of Chicago Law School, and now operates an Exoneration Project externship program at Columbia Law School.
+Through the Exoneration Project Tara has represented numerous clients who have been exonerated and freed from prison for crimes they did not commit.

 University of Chicago Law School, Chicago, Illinois

 • J.D. with honors – 2003